Many or all companies we feature compensate us. Compensation and editorial

 When Will Interest Rates Go Down?
 Fed Rate Cuts Forecast and Effects on Mortgages and Loans

 Mortgage rates hit historic lows in the early days of the COVID-19 pandemic, with some homeowners signing loans below 3%.
-While today’s average mortgage rates (just shy of 7%) are more than double those pandemic-era rates, they’re nowhere near the 18% (or higher) rates of the early 1980s.
+While today’s average mortgage rates (around 6.5%) are more than double those pandemic-era rates, they’re nowhere near the 18% (or higher) rates of the early 1980s.

-Still, today’s rates—combined with rapidly increasing housing costs amid stagnant wages, high inflation, and economic uncertainty—have made homeownership feel out of reach for many, and borrowing any type of loan a source of angst for most.
+Still, today’s rates, combined with increasing housing costs amid stagnant wages, high inflation, and economic uncertainty, have made homeownership feel out of reach for many, and borrowing any type of loan a source of angst for most.

-Many friends and family members, who know I write about finance as a Certified Financial Education Instructor—regularly ask me, “When will interest rates go down?”
-The unfortunate answer: Not any time soon.
+Many friends and family members, who know I write about finance as a Certified Financial Education Instructor, regularly ask me when interest rates will go down.
+The unfortunate answer: Not by a meaningful amount anytime soon.

 Below, I’ll share my thoughts on today’s rates, expert predictions about where they’re headed, and how to navigate buying a house or making other lending decisions while interest rates remain high.